shepherd-group/sfTA/README.md

 Installation guide/Demo:
 -------------------------
-Code can be downloaded from the github repository and run right away.
+Code package can be downloaded from the github repository and run right away.
 (Note: download times will varry) The code is run using the following command: $python3 sfTA.py

 The following outputs are produced: